-Drought and salt tolerant deciduous trees shall be planted between the curb and sidewalk (if not monolithic), to provide shade, provide protection, and help define the pedestrian space.
+Trees shall be planted between the curb and sidewalk (if not monolithic), to provide shade, provide protection, and help define the pedestrian space.
 It is strongly encouraged to plant additional trees behind the sidewalk, on private property.
 Trees shall be located as to avoid conflicts with underground utilities.
+Acceptable tree options are provided for in the GMIS.